 Thesis, Project and Dissertation Deadlines

-Theses, projects, and dissertations must be submitted by the semester submission deadline.
+Theses, projects, and dissertations must be submitted by the semester submission deadline and accepted for publication by the publication deadline.
 Please do your best to format your manuscript before submitting it to CSUSB ScholarWorks.
-This will speed up the process and help to ensure that your manuscript is accepted for publication by the publication deadline.
-Poorly formatted manuscripts that need multiple reviews may not be accepted by the publication deadline.
+Poorly formatted manuscripts take additional time to review and correct; this could cause you to miss the publication deadline.

-- Consultation Deadline: Meet with a thesis reviewer to review your formatting by this date.
+- Consultation Deadline: Before you submit your manuscript, meet with a thesis reviewer to review your formatting by this date.
 Consultations are optional.

-- Submission Deadline: Turn in the Committee Certification Form at Graduate Studies, upload your manuscript on Scholarworks, and pay the Digital Archive and Review fee by this date.
+- Submission Deadline: Turn in the Committee Certification Form, upload your manuscript on Scholarworks, and pay the Digital Archiving Fee by this date.
 Students who do not meet the deadline must wait until next semester to submit.
 We encourage you to submit before the deadline!
 Please see the Review Process below for more information.

 See the Review Process listed below for details.